miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Protein Science
+- Protein Engineering
-- Drug Discovery
-- Machine Learning
 - Large Language Models
+- Optimization

 # Education to show in About widget
 education: